ZeroWave022/ZeroWave022/README.md

 ## Hey there! 👋

-I'm a fullstack developer designing systems, packages, and websites.
+I'm a full-stack developer designing websites, libraries, bots, scripts, games and probably other new stuff too.

+Check out my [website](https://zerowave.pages.dev/) to learn more!

-### Some interesting projects
+### Some of my projects

+- [yr-weather](https://github.com/ZeroWave022/yr-weather): A Python package to retrieve weather data from the Norwegian Meteorological Institute's APIs
+- [mdtables](https://mdtables.pages.dev/): A simple website for generating markdown tables from manual data input or files
+- [TrafficEvader](https://github.com/ZeroWave022/TrafficEvader): A simple car game about, well, evading the traffic
 - [Discover Poland](https://github.com/ZeroWave022/DiscoverPoland): A website promoting tourism in Poland

-### I'm currently working on

 - [MusicVision](https://github.com/ZeroWave022/MusicVision): An open-source online dashboard for your Spotify profile
-- [yr-weather](https://github.com/ZeroWave022/yr-weather): A Python package to retrieve weather data from the Norwegian Meteorological Institute's APIs

 ### Technologies